andrewhead/Package-Qualifiers/README.md

 You can see a list of available computations by running `python data.py compute --help`.
 Just like for the commands for fetching and importing data, you can specify your data with the `--db` and `--db-config` parameters.

+## Running migrations

+If the models have been updated since you created your tables, you should run migrations on your database:

+    python data.py migrate run_migration 0001_add_index_tag_excerpt_post_id

+Where the last argument (`0001_add_index_tag_excerpt_post_id` in this case) is the name of the migration you want to run.
+To see the available migrations, call `python data.py migrate run_migration --help`).

+If you update the models, please write a migration that others can apply to their database.
+See instructions in the sections below.

 ## Running this on a remote host

 See the README in the `deploy` directory for instructions on how to deploy these routines to a remote host.